-In Part I of this series Can You Make Money as a Travel Writer?
+In a previous article, Can You Make Money as a Travel Writer?
 I made the point that it’s important to have another steady source of income before you embark on this journey.
-To make money with travel writing takes time.
+Making money as a travel writer takes time.

-This follow-up article shows you several ways for freelance travel journalists to earn more income.
+This follow-up article shows you several ways that you, as a freelance travel journalist, can earn more income.
 So, if your goal is to make a go of it in freelancing, this article is for you.

 One of the keys is to expand your boundaries within the areas of “travel” and “writing”.